-BeamCal: very high radiation load (up to 1 MGy / year) → similar W6absorber, but radiation hard fast readout.
+Due to the high occupancy originating from beamstrahlung and two-photon processes, both calorimeters need a dedicated fast readout.
 In addition, the lower polar angle range of BeamCal is exposed to a large flux of low energy electrons, resulting in depositions up to one MGy per year.
-Hence, radiation hard sensors are needed.
+Hence, radiation hard sensors are necessary.